naoisehayes/notes/docs/History/Nuremberg_Trials.md

 - By then Nuremberg became a key symbol for the Nazis, This along with its role as a center of war production led to massive Allied bombing which flattened most of the city.

 - After the war, the US Army held a victory parade there and blew up the swastika which was behind the reviewing stand.
 The trials of the Nazi war criminals were deliberatley held in the city.

+---

+# Propaganda

+- Propaganda is the use of the media to promote one point of view.

+- Propaganda is brainwashing the public, convincing them of an idealogical viewpoint.

+- Gobbels was the **Minister of Public Enlightenment**.

+- He was responsible for runnung the Nazi Propaganda machine.

+- Tasked with ensuring the views of te Nazi party were persuasive.

+- Propaganda methods:
+&nbsp;&nbsp;&nbsp;- Posters
+&nbsp;&nbsp;&nbsp;- Radio
+&nbsp;&nbsp;&nbsp;- Film
+&nbsp;&nbsp;&nbsp;- Newspapers